joshbeckman/notes/about.md

 This website is statically generated using [Jekyll](https://jekyllrb.com) from a set of Markdown files.

 Search is powered by [lunrjs](https://lunrjs.com).
+Photo galleries and zoom are powered by [PhotoSwipe](https://photoswipe.com).
 The site fonts are [IBM Plex](https://www.ibm.com/plex/).
 Webmentions are supported via [webmention.io](https://webmention.io).